-Uber Wants To Help Drivers Get Benefits, But Some Say This Is Bad News For Gig Workers
+Uber’s Latest Concession To Drivers Could Spell Trouble For Gig Workers

 A representative for Uber in Seattle said the company continues to oppose unionization efforts in Seattle, saying “the notion that the Teamsters are the appropriate rep is one I would challenge.”

-While Uber has co-signed a letter with Rolf expressing interest in exploring the possibility of portable benefits, the company has not actually co-signed the proposed legislation, which in its current form asks for employers to contribute 25% per transaction to the fund, or $6 an hour, whichever is higher.
+While Uber has cosigned a letter with Rolf expressing interest in exploring the possibility of portable benefits, the company has not actually cosigned the proposed legislation, which, in its current form, asks for employers to contribute 25% per transaction to the fund, or $6 an hour, whichever is higher.

 Rolf said he expects, as the bill moves through the legislature, there will be a healthy debate over how much money each party should contribute.
 “The companies will want to go to low, and the worker advocates will want to have a rate that is equivalent to a W-2 employee,” he said.